watsona4/scipy2016/SciPy2016TripReport.md

 many choices of packages that have non-overlapping capabilities.
 These packages require (sometimes significant) programming expertise to perform even the simplest task.
-Altair seeks to simplify these choices by introducing a grammar for visualisation that abstracts a wide range of visualization concepts: Data, Transforms, Scales, Guides, and Marks.
+Altair seeks to simplify these choices by introducing a grammar for visualization that abstracts a wide range of visualization concepts: Data, Transforms, Scales, Guides, and Marks.
 It uses a declarative Application Programming Interface (API), specifying *what* should be done, instead of *how* it should be